An explainable three dimension framework to uncover learning patterns: A unified look in variable sulci recognition: Abstract

 \section{Abstract}

 The significant features identified in a representative subset of the dataset during the learning process of an artificial intelligence model are referred to as a 'global' explanation.
-Three-dimensional (3D) global explanations are crucial in neuroimaging where a complex representational space demands more than basic two-dimensional interpretations.
-Curently, studies in the literature lack accurate, low-complexity, and 3D global explanations in neuroimaging and beyond.
-To fill this gap, we develop a novel explainable artificial intelligence (XAI) 3D-Framework that provides robust, faithful, and low-complexity global explanations.
-We evaluated our framework on various 3D deep learning networks trained, validated, and tested on a well-annotated cohort of 596 MRI images.
-The focus of detection was on the presence or absence of the paracingulate sulcus, a highly variable feature of brain topology associated with symptoms of psychosis.
-Our proposed 3D-Framework outperformed traditional XAI methods in terms of faithfulness for global explanations.
-As a result, these explanations uncovered new patterns that not only enhance the credibility and reliability of the training process but also reveal the broader developmental landscape of the human cortex.
-Our XAI 3D-Framework proposes for the first time, a way to utilize global explanations to discover the context in which detection of specific features are embedded, opening our understanding of normative brain development and atypical trajectories that can lead to the emergence of mental illness.
+Three-dimensional (3D) global explanations are crucial in neuroimaging, where a complex representational space demands more than basic two-dimensional interpretations.
+However, current studies in the literature often lack the accuracy, comprehensibility, and 3D global explanations needed in neuroimaging and beyond.
+To address this gap, we developed an explainable artificial intelligence (XAI) 3D-Framework capable of providing accurate, low-complexity global explanations.
+We evaluated the framework using various 3D deep learning models trained on a well-annotated cohort of 596 structural MRIs.
+The binary classification task focused on detecting the presence or absence of the paracingulate sulcus (PCS), a highly variable brain structure associated with psychosis.
+Our framework integrates statistical features (Shape) and XAI methods (GradCam and SHAP) with dimensionality reduction, ensuring that explanations reflect both model learning and cohort-specific variability.
+By combining Shape, GradCam, and SHAP, our framework reduces inter-method variability, enhancing the faithfulness and reliability of global explanations.
+These robust explanations facilitated the identification of critical sub-regions, including the posterior temporal and internal parietal regions, as well as the cingulate region and thalamus, suggesting potential genetic or developmental influences.
+For the first time, this XAI 3D-Framework leverages global explanations to uncover the broader developmental context of specific cortical features.
+This approach advances the fields of deep learning and neuroscience by offering insights into normative brain development and atypical trajectories linked to mental illness, paving the way for more reliable and interpretable AI applications in neuroimaging.

 \keywords{XAI\and Sulcus pattern \and PCS}